powercloudsdn/documentation/documentation/getting-started.md

 ---
 title: Getting started
 pageTitle: SD-WAN made for MikroTik
-description: Learn how to add your MikroTik router to PowerCloud's service orchestration console in three easy steps.
+description: Learn how to add your MikroTik router to MikroCloud's service orchestration console in three easy steps.
 ---

-PowerCloud makes use of two control planes to securely manage your MikroTik devices.
+MikroCloud makes use of two control planes to securely manage your MikroTik devices.
 The first is an asynchronous API that polls our platform at an interval of 30 seconds and the second is a realtime API connection that is made to your router over an encrypted VPN tunnel.

 ---

 ## Prerequisites
 You will need the following to complete this task:

-* A Service Orchestration Console (SOC) account - [register here](https://app.mypowercloud.net/authentication/register)
+* A Service Orchestration Console (SOC) account - [register here](https://app.mikrocloud.com/authentication/register)
 * A MikroTik router running RouterOS 6.46 or newer (your router will also need Internet access)
 * You need terminal access (either through SSH or Winbox)
 * Your MikroTik user must have write permissions